bhavya-arora/Android/README.md

 > NOTE:
-> 1. I Explained everything in the code and also given a link to learn more.
+> 1. I Explained everything in the code and also given links after explaination to learn more.
 > 2. I will add more Samples with full Explaination.